zapabob/ROCm/README.md

 ## ROCm Documentation

 ROCm Documentation is available online at [rocm.docs.amd.com](https://rocm.docs.amd.com).
-Source code for the documenation is located in the docs folder of most repositories that are part of ROCm.
+Source code for the documentation is located in the docs folder of most repositories that are part of ROCm.

 ### How to build documentation via Sphinx